Stefan-Stojanovic/curriculum/Web/HTML/html-structure/attributes.md

 ???

+Every HTML element requires an attribute.

+???

 * Within the opening tag.
+* False
 * Within the closing tag.
 * Between the opening and closing tags.
 * Before the opening tag.
-* After the closing tag.

-Every HTML element requires an attribute.

-???

-* False
 * True

 ---